nirvannar/DisasterResponsePipeline/README.md

 **_The following questions were answered from the data._**

 ## Licensing, Authors, and Acknowledgements<a name="Licensing,-Authors,-and-Acknowledgements"></a>
-The data was downloaded from the Smithsonian Institution Global Volcanism Program.
+.
 Stack Overflow, Kaggle, Medium and Github were consulted for syntax references.
-The Volcano marker used in the Folium map was created by Joris Hoogendoorn from the Noun Project